Deployable Prototype Testing and Control Allocation of the CABLESSail Concept for Solar Sail Shape Control and Momentum Management: Deployable Prototype Development

 \subsection{Deployable Prototype Fabrication}

 To better assess CABLESSail's integration with a deployable boom, fiberglass composite lenticular booms were fabricated to match the cross-sectional dimensions of the ACS3 booms, as shown in Fig.~\ref{subfig:ACS3_dimension}.
+Note that glass fiber reinforced polymer is used for manufacturing convenience in this work, rather than the carbon fiber reinforced polymer used for the ACS3 booms.
 The fabrication procedure involves laying up each half of the boom into a 3D-printed negative mold as separate parts then joining them together using epoxy.
-The layup schedule consists of a single $0$~degree orientation layer of Fibre Glast plain weave $2$~ounces per square yard fiberglass with a matrix of West System 105 epoxy resin and 206 slow hardener, giving a post-cure thickness of $0.005$~inches.
+The layup schedule consists of a single $0$~degree orientation layer of Fibre Glast plain weave $2$~ounces per square yard ($67.8$~grams per square meter) fiberglass with a matrix of West System 105 epoxy resin and 206 slow hardener, giving a post-cure thickness of $0.005$~inches ($0.127$~mm).
 Vacuum bagging is used during the curing process to improve the consistency and reduce the thickness of the layup by removing air bubbles, pressing the layup into the mold, and extracting excess resin.
 Images of the layup mold and the vacuum bag curing process are provided in Figs.~\ref{subfig:Mold} and~\ref{subfig:Curing}.
 The two halves are joined by applying the epoxy to the flat portions of the booms and clamping them together, as shown in Fig.~\ref{subfig:Joining}.
 An insert is placed between the two halves during the clamping process to ensure that the desired boom cross section is maintained during the clamping process.
 Once this joining process is complete, the boom flanges are trimmed to the correct height, and holes are drilled at the root for mounting to the spool.
 An image of a completed boom is shown in Fig.~\ref{subfig:FinishedBoom}.
 Booms of various lengths have been manufactured using this process.
 A length of 2 meters was found to be the maximum length at which the joining process can be performed without risking the insert getting stuck inside the boom.

 A deployment mechanism for the composite lenticular boom is designed to allow for testing.
 The fabricated 3D-printed mechanism integrated with a 2-meter composite boom is shown in Fig.~\ref{fig:Deployable2}.
 The design of this mechanism is similar to that used by ACS3, where a steel ribbon is wrapped around the stored boom and used to pull the boom out for deployment.
 The other end of the steel ribbon is wound around a dowel connected to an actuating motor through a series of gears.
 The connection between the steel ribbon, the boom, and the spool that drives the boom deployment, as well as the steel ribbon's routing to the actuated dowel is visualized in Fig.~\ref{fig:SpoolRibbon}.
 Although the mechanism fabricated for testing in this work includes only a single boom, the design allows for four booms to be integrated into the prototype, as shown in Fig.~\ref{subfig:SpoolRibbon1}.